jahaltom/miRNA-ncRNA-Seq_Rattus-norvegicus/mi-mRNA-Seq_PRJNA545590/README.md

 **Prepareing Transcriptome Data**

 Creates a salmon index for all transcripts of Rat Ensembl genes, including ncRNA.
-Uses Rat genome and uses it as a decoy file.
+Uses Rat genome as a decoy file.
 ```
 sbatch Prepare_Transcriptome_data.sh
 ```